 It was another conversation about Donald Trump—or Ted Cruz.
 Maybe it was about Hillary Clinton.
 Honestly, I can’t remember.
 What I do remember is that it was heated, frustrating, and tiring.

-This matters because I don’t have the energy to spare.
+This matters, because I don’t have the energy to spare.
 Chances are, you don’t either.
-In a recent conversation I had with Tom Rath, author of Are You Fully Charged?, he told me that he has asked more than 10,000 people, “Did you have a great deal of physical energy yesterday?”
-Just 11% said they did.
+In a recent conversation that I had with Tom Rath, the author of Are You Fully Charged?, he told me that he had asked more than 10,000 people, “Did you have a great deal of physical energy yesterday?”
+Just 11 percent said they did.

-This means that 89% of us are operating without much to spare.
+This means that 89 percent of us are operating without much to spare.

 There are two sides to this equation: We can fill our energy tanks more fully and frequently, or we can spend our energy more strategically.
 One or both is crucial if we want to bring our strongest, most productive energy to our most important work and life experiences.